-“Upon notification of user consent revocation, NFs (processing the data pertaining to the revoked consent) shall halt processing and collection of the data.”.
+“Upon notification of user consent revocation, NFs (processing the data pertaining to the revoked consent) shall halt processing and collection of the data.

+Upon notification of user consent revocation, NFs may delete, quarantine, or temporarily retain the data pertaining to the revoked user consent based on local policies and legal constraints.”.